View, configure, and scale pods

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Workloads > Deployments.

 3. On the Deployments page, select a namespace from the Namespace drop-down list.
-Find the target application and click Edit in the Actions column.
+Find the application and click Edit in the Actions column.

 Important